- physical fitness

 - You normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree in mining or minerals engineering.
 Other subjects such as civil or mechanical engineering or geology may be acceptable.
 In Scotland, there are no courses in mining engineering, but there are courses at a small number of institutions in England.

-- For entry to an HNC or HND course you normally need 1-3 Highers plus some Standard grades.
+- For entry to an HNC or HND course you normally need 1-3 Highers plus some subjects at Standard grade or National 5.
 For a degree course you need 3-5 Highers including Maths and Physics or Technological Studies.

 - Gaining relevant work experience while studying is very important for making contacts in the industry.